Looking for recommendations for a powder measure?

 The connection between the consumer and the manufacturer does not simply end upon the purchase of the product.
 Many companies are putting a lot of effort into their after-sale practices.

 To you, this should be important as well.
 Once you have made the purchase, you might experience some bumps along the way.
-Even the best brands have their own technical glitches.
+Even the top brands have their own technical glitches.

 The problem now is not that they have these hindrances.
 You can always bear the minor drawbacks of your purchase.
-The problem occurs when the manufacturer is irresponsive or barely attentive to your complaints and communication.
+The problem occurs when the manufacturer is not responsive or barely attentive to your complaints and communication.